Social Justice Movement: History

 After the failure to submit the party's financial report for 2019 (according to Piotr Ikonowicz, caused by the illness of one of the activists), the procedure for the deletion of the Social Justice Movement from the register of political parties began, but the RSS chairman then announced an application to re-register the grouping.
 On 6 February 2023, the District Court in Warsaw struck RSS off the register.
 The group's leader Piotr Ikonowicz and Anna Wilk-Baran ran for the Sejm from the lists of Nowa Lewica, formed earlier as a result of the merger of the SLD and Spring.
+It was re-registered on 18 September 2025.